2025 Duhok axe attack: Reactions

-The governor of Duhok, Ali Tatar, publicly condemned the attack as cowardly, and emphasized the need for coexistence of ethnic and religious groups in the region.
-The United Nations Assistance Mission for Iraq (UNAMI) also wrote a condemnation of the incident, and called on respective authorities to ensure that the person responsible was held accountable for the incident.
+Shortly after the attack, the Assyrian Democratic Movement condemned the incident, with political bureau member Ninab Yousif Toma stating that it was the first of its kind since public celebrations for the Assyrian New Year began in Duhok in the 1990s.
+The governor of Duhok, Ali Tatar, held a press conference and publicly condemned the attack as cowardly, and emphasized the need for coexistence of ethnic and religious groups in the region.
+The United Nations Assistance Mission for Iraq (UNAMI) also wrote a condemnation of the incident, while Dr. Mohamed Al-Hassan (UNAMI's head) praised the swift response by authorities to arrest Rahim.
+Condemnations were also offered by the Kurdistan Region Presidency, the Kurdistan Region Minister of Transportation Ano Abdoka, and other members of ADM.

-The attack was greatly condemned by members of the Assyrian community, particularly in the diaspora, who were prone to a wave of hate speech on social media following the attack.
-The event also sparked concerns about the safety of Assyrians who remain in Iraq, and the willingness of the diaspora to make returns to live in the country or visit for celebrations.
-Shortly after the attack, the Assyrian Democratic Movement condemned the incident, stating that it was the first of its kind since public celebrations for the Assyrian New Year began in Duhok in 1992.
-The party urged the criminalization of hate speech and extremism, and called for public transparency regarding investigations.
-The Beth Nahrin Patriotic Union also expressed similar condemnations, and emphasized that the perpetrator should receive life imprisonment under Article 31 of the Iraqi Penal Code.
+The attack was greatly condemned by members of the Assyrian community, who were subjected to hate speech on social media as news of the attack surfaced.
+The event also stirred outrage and sparked concerns about the safety of Assyrians who remain in Iraq, and the willingness of the diaspora to make returns to live in the country or visit for celebrations.
+The ADM called for the criminalization of hate speech and extremism, as well as public transparency of the investigations.
+Ashur Sliwa Niqo, who was a senior official in the party, also called for a public trial, and urged authorities not to dismiss the attack as an isolated event.